 Emergency Accommodation & Housing

-The aim is that individuals live at these resettlement services for a period of 6 to 24 months prior to achieving their own permanent tenancy.
+The aim is that individuals live at these resettlement services for a period of 6 to 24 months prior to achieving their own permanent home.

-Each person has an Occupancy Agreement and is responsible for rent and Council Tax payments as well as for other regular household costs – fuel, food etc. The services enable individuals to develop the confidence and skills that are necessary to maintain tenancies in the future.
+Each person has an Occupancy Agreement and is responsible for rent and Council Tax payments as well as for other regular household costs – fuel, food etc. The services enable individuals to develop the confidence and skills that are necessary to maintain their own homes in the future.

 The services are:

 This service was established in November 2004 in the north of Glasgow and comprises 10 self-contained flats within one property which is a tenement close.
 There is also a staff office and staff sleepover accommodation within the building.
 Each individual has his/her own Occupancy Agreement which includes a rent and service charge for the furnished accommodation.

 The Purdon St service is situated in the Partick area of Glasgow and has been operational since January 2011.
 This service provides person centred support to long term and short term individuals within the service.
 Individuals have their own self contained bedsit flat with private shower and wc.
 Individuals share communal sitting rooms, kitchens and laundry facilities.
 Staff are available 24 hours a day and are always on hand to assist individuals and greet visitors to the service.